Skip to main content

 Legal Support

-Russia has introduced new provisions on the labeling of internet advertising into legislation as of 2022.
-This includes bloggers too.
+Russia introduced new provisions on the labeling of internet advertising into legislation in 2022.
+This includes bloggers, too.
 The ADO (Advertising Data Operator) is the name of the regulation.
 From our experience, it is clear that brands entering the Russian market are unaware of this aspect.
 It is an important part of the campaign, and non-compliance will be penalized.

 Instagram is banned in Russia, but that doesn't mean you can ignore the labeling requirements for advertising.
 The RMAA team took full responsibility for this legislative task as part of the Dear Doer promotion.
 This frees the client and influencers from having to report on ADO.
-Without knowing the intricacies of the process, it would have been impossible for them to undertake it on their own.
+Without understanding the intricacies of the process, they would have been unable to undertake it on their own.

 Results

-The Dear Doer Instagram campaign was launched in May 2024 and already after three months, the advertising content was gaining views and likes.
+The Dear Doer Instagram campaign was launched in May 2024, and after only three months, the advertising content was gaining views and likes.
 Users were actively sharing Reels with their friends and acquaintances.
 Furthermore, blogger Marina Orlova was so pleased with the brand's products that she created an additional video post on her Muamarisha VK Community.

 The client was delighted with the result of our work.
 We've got another successful case to show for our efforts.
 It confirms that Instagram* is popular and effective in Russia, despite being officially banned.